From MySQL to MySQL

 You can customize the maximum migration speed.
 During the migration, the migration speed of each task (or each subtask in multi-task mode) does not exceed the value of this parameter.

 In addition, you can set the time range based on your service requirements.
 The traffic rate setting usually includes setting of a rate limiting time period and a traffic rate value.
 Flow can be controlled all day or during specific time ranges.
 The default value is Always.
-A maximum of three time ranges can be set, and they cannot overlap.
+A maximum of 10 time ranges can be set, and they cannot overlap.

 The flow rate must be set based on the service scenario and cannot exceed 9,999 MB/s.

-Figure 9 Flow control
+Figure 9 Configuring flow control

 - No